Guide to Bidding & Tendering Process for Project Management

 Key takeaways

-• The bidding and tendering process in project management involves soliciting bids from different service providers or submitting bids to secure the right to complete a project.
+• The bidding and tendering process in project management involves soliciting bids from different service providers or submitting bids to secure the right to complete a construction project.

 • In the bidding and tendering process, project managers are either the bidding manager representing the parties interested in providing the service or the tender manager representing the organization seeking a vendor.